 I don’t eat beef often but when I do, I can’t get enough of these enchiladas.
 (Does that last statement remind you of the Dos Equis beer guy?)

-On to the Easy Beef Enchiladas recipe
+How to cook Easy Beef Enchiladas

-Process shots for the ingredients of the ground beef enchiladas:
+Process shots for the ground beef enchiladas:

 - Chopped onion and mushrooms – onions will be sautéed for 5 minutes, then add mushrooms and garlic paste and continue cooking for 5 more minutes.